reemashabibi/2022-GP1-06/README.md

  * Halaqa website Link: https://halaqa-89b43.web.app

- * Or you can follow the following steps to run the code from localhost:
+ * You can follow the following steps to run the code from localhost:

   1. If you do not have a localhost downloaded, then download one first.
   2. Internet connection.